Here are the answers to the questions I'm asked most often about book collaboration and speaking:

 Will you look at my manuscript?

 Reviewing manuscripts is an extremely time-consuming process that I'm neither an expert at nor have time to do.
-If you are serious about writing a book and need a professional editor or book doctor, I recommend Anita Diggs or Melody Guy, both former Random House editors.
+If you are serious about writing a book and need a professional editor or book doctor, I recommend August Tarrier, Melody Guy, a former Random House editor, or Taiia Smart-Young, a former editor of Essence and Latina magazines.
 Melody was my editor for Success Never Smelled So Sweet: How I Followed My Nose and Found My Passion with Lisa Price of Carol's Daughter.

 What do I need to know to write my own book?